Environmental Stewardship & Sustainability

 Reduce, Reuse, Recycle Program

-- Liquid Food Digester that digests all pre-consumer food within 24 hours
+- Liquid Food Digester that digests all pre-consumed food within 24 hours

 Sovereignty & Regulatory Compliance

 The United States has a unique legal relationship with tribal governments based on specific constitution, treaties, statutes, executive orders, and court decisions.
-Under the American legal system, Indian tribes have sovereign powers separate and independent from the federal and state governments.
-This means that tribal governments have the same powers as the federal and state governments to regulate their internal affairs, with a few exceptions.
-Because of the unique nature of Tribal sovereignty and specific federal legislation recognition, various the Tribe is a collaborator with various agencies, such as the Army Corps of Engineers, Environmental Protection Agency, and Department of Agriculture, Fish and Wildlife Service, US Geological Survey and the California Environmental Protection Agency’s Tribal Advisory Committee under the following laws:
+Under the American legal system, Indian tribes have sovereign powers separate and independent from federal and state governments.
+This means that tribal governments have the same powers as federal and state governments to regulate their internal affairs, with a few exceptions.
+Because of the unique nature of Tribal sovereignty and specific federal legislation recognition, the Tribe is a collaborator with various agencies, such as the Army Corps of Engineers; Environmental Protection Agency; Department of Agriculture, Fish and Wildlife Service; US Geological Survey; and the California Environmental Protection Agency’s Tribal Advisory Committee under the following laws:

 - The Clean Water Act